jdevfullstack-tutorials/gaming-productivity-specs/README.md

 viewing experience, especially that we view them close to our eyes.

-The only downside of having a very high resolution for a certain size is that it will make things smaller, that for those who don't have a normal vision will find it very hard to see.
+One downside of having a very high resolution for a certain size is that it will make things smaller for a big monitor and those who don't have a normal vision will find it problematic.

 So for a normal computer viewing distance, 1080p is a good starting point